-The City of Tulsa's CDL fleet shall follow the most recent Federal Motor Carriers Administration's Title 49 Part 396.11 regulation and most recent State

-Department of Transportation's regulations for CDL vehicle pre-trip inspections.
+The City of Tulsa's CDL fleet shall follow the most recent Federal Motor Carriers Administration's Title 49 Part 396.11 regulation and most recent State Department of Transportation's regulations for CDL vehicle pre-trip inspections.
 The City of Tulsa's non-CDL fleet and heavy equipment fleet will abide by this policy for pre-trip inspection programming.
 The inspection program shall also apply to leased or rented vehicles/equipment the City uses.
 Contracted employees that drive City of Tulsa vehicles shall perform pre-trip/pre-operation inspections at the minimum of this policy.
-The following policy establishes the minimum standards for City of Tulsa vehicles and heavy equipment pre-trip inspection programs.
+The following policy establishes the minimum standards for City of Tulsa vehicles and heavy equipment pre-trip inspection programs and will be maintained by the Safety and Health Section of Human Resources.